bwhiteley/JSONShootout/README.md

 ###* A Note About vdka/json
 You might notice that the "JSON" bar in the graph is different from the rest.
 The [vdka/json](https://github.com/vdka/JSON) project uses its own pure-Swift JSON Parser instead of `NSJSONSerialization`.
 The author claims that for some JSON samples it outperforms `NSJSONSerialization`.
 This is not the case for my sample JSON.
 The mapping portion of vdka/JSON requires a JSON node created from the custom parser, and is not compatible with `NSJSONSerialization`.

+##That Thing on the Swift Blog
+There was a Swift blog post about [working with JSON in Swift](https://developer.apple.com/swift/blog/?id=37).
+The concluding section seems to discourage the use of a JSON framework and instead use the features available in the Swift language itself.
+However, the post is referring specifically to abstractions that use reflection to automatically map between dictionaries and model objects.
+None of the frameworks evaluated here do that, but instead favor explicitness.
+The error handling example from the Swift blog post demonstrates why using a `guard let` approach to JSON is a bad idea for any significant amount of JSON processing.
+It is very verbose, repetitive, and error prone.
+The frameworks evaluated here provide a concise and declarative way to work with JSON while avoiding "magic."

 ##Conclusion
 If you are looking for a Swift JSON mapper, you might want to clone JSONShootout and compare these frameworks side-by-side yourself.